 In the event of any concussion, regardless of where it was sustained, the student shall not return to physical activities of any kind including but not limited to physical education class, recess, and athletics until they are symptom free for at least 24 hours and has been evaluated by and provides written authorization from an appropriate health care professional.
-The school's Medical Director or their designee will have the final decision on beginning the Return to Play process.
+The school's chief medical officer or their designee will have the final decision on return to physical activity.
 Any student who continues to exhibit signs or symptoms upon return to physical activity must be removed from play and reevaluated by their health care provider.

-The district will establish a concussion management team which may consist of, but not be limited to the Athletic Director, Medical Director, School Nurse, and representatives from the administration, faculty and coaching staff.
+The district will establish a concussion management team which may consist of, but not be limited to the Athletic Director, School Physician, School Nurse, and representatives from the administration, faculty and coaching staff.
 Any changes or modifications to the policy and procedures will be reviewed with the athletic department staff and appropriate school personnel verbally and in writing.